misiektoja/spotify_monitor/docs/configuration.md

 The startup summary shows `TLS verification` and [`--doctor`](troubleshooting.md#doctor-preflight) reports a warning while it is off.

 Path settings are validated before startup opens files.
 A monitoring run stops and names the setting to correct. `--doctor`, `--setup` and the `--set-...` commands report the same setting and continue on the built-in value, so it can still be repaired.
-Command-line path overrides still take precedence.
+Token-cache and captured-login paths follow the same validation.
+Command-line path overrides still take precedence. `TRUNCATE_CHARS` must be an integer zero or greater.
+Use `0` to keep full lines or `999` to detect terminal width.
+A `--truncate` override also applies to Doctor.

 <a id="smtp-settings"></a>
 ## SMTP Settings